-All students at Rice University are required to have health insurance coverage and show proof of coverage before registering for classes.
+All students at Rice University are required to have health insurance coverage and show proof of coverage through the enrollment/waiver process before registering for classes.
 All non-immigrant visa holders and their dependents are required to carry insurance for the duration of their program.
 Health insurance is necessary for everyone in the United States, as medical costs are very high.

-Note: All Rice-sponsored F-1 and J-1 international students must enroll in either 1) Aetna (Rice's Student Health Insurance Plan) or 2) SAS (Rice's Approved Alternate Health Insurance Plan for Internationals).
+Note: All Rice-sponsored F-1 and J-1 international students are Non-Exempt and must enroll in either 1) Aetna (Rice's Student Health Insurance Plan) or 2) SAS (Rice's Approved Alternate Health Insurance Plan for Internationals).

 How to Enroll

 Review and select your insurance option, then follow the steps below to enroll:

 3) You will be redirected to Aetna's website where you may complete the application form

 4) Upon submission, your enrollment will be complete

 5) You will pay your insurance premium on your student bill